 I drive down the road.
 Towards the singing lesson, pondering my new title and trying to work out how I always seem to get it wrong.

 I want to say,’excuse me young missy, but I am NOT judgemental’.
-I go to open my mouth in protest but incredibly, unbelievably, manage to stop myself.
+I go to open my mouth in protest but incredibly, unbelievably, managed to stop myself.
 There’s a first.

 Back to the title of this post.